MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-configuration.md

 ### Enhanced gateway page

 This is an optional feature supported in Mobile Plans app version **5.1902.331.0** or above.
-The standard landing page could be enhanced to provided a mobile operator branding look and feel to highlight the mobile operator offering.
+The standard landing page could be enhanced with the mobile operator branding look and feel to highlight their offering.

 #### Enhanced gateway content